-The outreach team are also available to help support staff with the patients care and even provide expert training.
+The outreach team are also available to help support staff with the patients care and even provide expert training where required.

-They will ensure the patient is assessed and fully understands their injury and will let them know what treatment / rehabilitation pathway they are likely to follow and often meet with family and carers of the patient to offer them support and advice, usually contacted via the unit switchboard.
+They will ensure the patient is assessed and fully understands their injury and will let them know what treatment / rehabilitation pathway they are likely to follow.

+They can meet with family and carers of the patient to offer them support and advice, usually contacted via the unit switchboard at The Robert Jones and Agnes Hunt Hospital.